Comparing Singlet Testing Schemes: Random measurement singlet test

 Alice and Bob wish to test whether they share a two-qubit singlet.
 Again, we start by assuming the parties are confident they share a (potentially mixed) two-qubit state $\rho_{AB}$.
 Alice uniformly randomly generates a projective qubit measurement

 corresponding to outcomes $\{1,-1\}$ and, likewise, Bob uniformly randomly generates a projective qubit measurement

-from a set with the defining restriction that $|\psi_A\rangle$ and $|\psi_B\rangle$ must be separated by angle $\theta$ on the Bloch sphere, such that $|\langle\psi_A|\psi_B\rangle|=\cos\theta$ with $\theta\in[0,\pi/2]$.
+from a set with the defining restriction that $|\psi_A\rangle$ and $|\psi_B\rangle$ must be separated by angle $\theta\in[0,\pi/2]$ on the Bloch sphere, so that $|\langle\psi_A|\psi_B\rangle|=\cos\theta$.
 This separation can be achieved in many ways: for example, Alice and Bob could share a list of pre-agreed measurements or Bob could delay his measurement choice until Alice has made and communicated hers.
 The optimal method of achieving this depends on the parent protocol within which the shared singlet is required.
-For example, pre-sharing of measurement choices may not be motivated in a key generation scheme, as a one-time pad could be pre-shared instead with similar resources.
+For example, pre-sharing of measurement choices may be reasonable when verifying singlets for use in a teleportation protocol, but may not be motivated in a key generation scheme, as a one-time pad could be pre-shared instead with similar resources.

 Next, Alice and Bob perform their chosen measurements on their qubit and compute the product of their outcomes through an authenticated classical channel to obtain

 where $O_A$ and $O_B$ are the outcomes of Alice and Bob's measurements respectively.
 We call $\hat{O}$ the `random measurement sample'.